TaxFoundation/excel-training/excel-training.md

 Let's work through the example of breaking out county and state names.
 You would select the entire column (click the letter for that column to select the whole thing), then go to `Data > Data Tools > Text to Columns`.
 A dialog box will pop up to walk you through this.

-First, you'll want to acknowledge that your data is [delimited](http://en.wikipedia.org/wiki/Delimiter-separated_values), which means that there is a uniform system for separating the units of data in your set.
+First, you'll want to acknowledge that your data is [delimited][delimited], which means that there is a uniform system for separating the units of data in your set.
 (Your data *could* be fixed width, but this isn't very likely.)
 This could be spaces, commas, tabs, pipes, or any other kind of delimiter.
 Go to the next screen and specify which delimiter your data uses.
 If it's something weird and custom, you can specify that with `Other`.
 On the final screen, you can preview the new columns you're about to create and specify data formats.
 When you're ready, click `Finish` to create your new columns.

 ![Text to Columns Example](/images/text-to-columns.gif)